Preparing for Residency

 John Andrews, MD, echoed Dr. Shahriar’s advice.

-“Program directors are interested in any aspects of someone’s path in medicine that helps them understand an applicant’s path as a leaner,” said Dr. Andrews, the AMA’s vice president for graduate medical education innovations.
-“If you've engaged in research, in particular, if you care a lot about it, that needs to be front and center on your application—especially if it's something that you hope to continue to pursue during your residency training.”
+“Program directors are interested in any aspects of someone’s path in medicine that helps them understand an applicant’s journey as a learner,” said Dr. Andrews, the AMA’s vice president for graduate medical education innovations.
+“If you've engaged in research, if you care a lot about it, that needs to be front and center on your application—especially if it's something that you hope to continue to pursue during your residency training.”

-Dr. Andrews said being up front about your interest in residency research can help you narrow down programs that may not be as research-heavy when you are interviewing and ranking.
+Dr. Andrews said being up front about your interest in research during residency can help you narrow down programs that may not be as research-heavy when you are interviewing and ranking.

 • Exclusive education programs & key study guides to help you thrive.